• Home

 Can't live without

-Our sole purpose is to help get more pets into forever homes.
+Our sole purpose is to help get more pets into forever homes by giving animal welfare teams software that feels modern, practical, and affordable.

 PawPlacer started from frustration more than anything else.
-I grew up volunteering at shelters — North Shore Animal League, ASPCA, Bideawee, and plenty of smaller ones.
+I grew up volunteering at shelters: North Shore Animal League, ASPCA, Bideawee, and plenty of smaller ones.
 I spent weekends walking dogs, cleaning cages, socializing cats, and helping wherever I could.
 It was meaningful work, but even back then, I couldn't help but notice how clunky and outdated the software was.
-Everything looked like it was built in prep for Y2K and never updated.
-Shelter and rescue work is already hard and volunteers are already overlooked.
-The tools shouldn't make it worse.
+Everything looked like it was built for an earlier era and never fully modernized.
+Shelter and rescue work is already hard, and the tools should make it easier.

 Years later, after working in tech building e-commerce platforms and developing systems at Kraken's crypto exchange, I went back to volunteer again.
 And nothing had changed.
-The same bloated, joyless software.
-The same miserable workflows.
+The same dated software.
+The same manual workflows.
 It wasn't just one shelter, either; it was the whole sector.
-The reasons were obvious: small and mid-sized underfunded organizations don't make tech companies rich, and legacy software is built on infrastructure that is hard to maintain and update to modern standards.
+The reasons were obvious: small and mid-sized underfunded organizations don't make tech companies rich, and legacy software is often built on infrastructure that is hard to maintain and update to modern standards.

 So, I started building PawPlacer.
 Not because I wanted to start a company, but because I felt I had what it took to fix it.
-The goal was simple: make shelter software that feels like the modern tools people actually use — clean, intuitive, visual, and automated.
+The goal was simple: make shelter software that feels like the modern tools people actually use: clean, intuitive, visual, and automated.
 Kanban boards instead of endless spreadsheets and list views.
 Keyboard shortcuts instead of buried menus.
 AI-assisted imports instead of manual data formatting and entry.
-Software that helps you instead of punishing you for trying.
+Software that helps instead of adding friction.

-PawPlacer is fully self-funded, which was never about pride — it was about freedom.
+PawPlacer is fully self-funded, and that was never about pride.
+It was about freedom.
 I was lucky enough to start this from a place of stability, and I don't take that for granted.
 It means we can build based on user requests, pay top-talent developers what they're worth, and make decisions that serve organizations instead of shareholders.
 That cushion isn't a brag; it's a promise that we'll keep PawPlacer affordable, ethical, and focused entirely on the people doing the real work.

 Now, we've grown into a small, international team, but the mindset hasn't changed.
 PawPlacer exists because people who care about animals deserve software that doesn't make their jobs harder.
 It's really that simple.

 PawPlacer is completely free for small shelters and remains the most affordable option for larger ones.
-Sign up today → to see if it meets your needs—we think you'll love it!
-If not, let us know how we can improve.
-You, individually, can change the platform, and that's not a platitude.
+Your feedback can change the platform, and that is how we want it to work.

 PawPlacer